-There are bad faith tactics that can have far reaching consequences affecting parties beyond the policyholder.
+There are insurance bad faith tactics that can have far reaching consequences affecting parties beyond the policyholder.
 When insurers put profits above the rights of policyholders and public safety, bad faith lawsuits can result in significant penalties depending on the facts, circumstances, and jurisdiction.
 A Pennsylvania lawsuit that resulted in an $18 million bad faith verdict against Nationwide Mutual Insurance Company provides a telling example of the potential impact of unethical conduct by insurance companies on public safety.

 The judge in the case issued a blistering condemnation of the insurer after ordering the insurance company to pay $18 million in punitive damages.
 The verdict followed a lawsuit based on allegations that the insurance company had pushed a vehicle repair shop to perform inadequate repairs endangering both the insured and others who share the roadways.
-At the time of the decision during June 2014, the verdict was reported to be the largest bad faith punitive damage award in the history of the state according to the Philadelphia Inquirer.
+At the time of the decision in June 2014, the verdict was reported to be the largest bad faith punitive damage award in the history of the state according to the Philadelphia Inquirer.

 In reaching its verdict, the judge agreed with policyholders that the insurer had concealed evidence of substandard repairs performed on the insured’s vehicle following an accident.
 According to the policyholders, the insurance company placed both the policyholders and members of the public at risk by permitting a vehicle that was not structurally sound to be operated on public roads.